 We are aware of that the people in the UK and in other countries of the marmalade tradition do not know that more than 50% of the time they are consuming marmalade made from street oranges with no sanitary control (their peel is adding all effects of pollution, more info here, in specifically air pollution), lacking even the most elemental traceability of the product.

 The Seville orange picked from the streets entering into the storehouses to be exported has produced a collapse in price in this sector, due to the fact that the storehouses, when they receive the street oranges, only pay for the cost of cutting it, the product is free.

 This represents, apart from the important health and traceability problems, disrespect of the established labor norms, agreements and commitments.

 The problem is, moreover, grave for the agriculturists who are growing all year because they see that they cannot sell their oranges and they leave them on the tree because the factories and storehouses are using street oranges.
 More than 5 million kg of Seville oranges from the street enter in the market every year with no sanitary control.
+Any reference to the much mentioned food safety?
 Today, on the other hand, we already know that there are chemical agents that cause illnesses such as Parkinson’s and Alzheimer’s, and these are related to the toxic products that we consume and breathe.